Global Change

 Online Dialogue

 The discussion will use Blackboard's tools to organize it.
 The online discussion focuses on a particular topics of interest in climate change.
-Further information on how to contribute to the dialogue and grading criteria appear here.
+Further information on how to contribute to the dialogue and grading criteria appears at this location.

 Major, overriding concepts (not specific details) from each assigned seminar paper are fair game for exam questions.